Sini Kufteh (Oven-Baked Kufteh)

 Directions for the filling:

-2. Using the same skillet, melt the butter and add the olive oil.
+2. Using the same skillet, melt the butter and then add the olive oil.
 Add onions and cook until onions become soft.
 Add the seasonings, parsley and cooked meat; cook another 2 minutes; remove from heat and allow filling to cool.
 Adjust seasonings if necessary.
 Stir in pine nuts.
 Set filling aside until ready to use.

 Assembling and baking the Sini Kufteh: